neurodata/checklists/matrix.md

 - to compress n,
     1. subsample uniformly at random,
-    2. use 1 iteration of k-means++
+    2. use k-means++ initialization to choose 1000 points.
 - to compress d,
-    1. subsample uniformly at random,
+    1. subsample uniformly at random, down to \hat{d} = 100
-    2. PCA, or
+    2. PCA for first 100 PCs, or
     3. CUR decomposition